The NFT marketplace: How to buy and sell nonfungible tokens

 It is worth noting that collectors are not buying original content itself, as they probably won't own the copyright to it.
 Due to the technology, the content creator retains the copyright and the majority of NFT platforms provide the opportunity for them to claim royalties in the future when the object is sold again.
 Rather, when purchasing NFTs, collectors buy tokens connecting their name with the content creator's art on the blockchain, which is the most valuable thing.

 Thus, buying NFTs allows collectors to own original items recorded on the blockchain that serves as proof of ownership.
+A step-by-step instruction on buying NFTs is discussed in below sections.

 Choosing a crypto wallet and cryptocurrency to fund a wallet